nmorduch/susan/_posts/0000-01-07-resources.md

 ### New to Psychotherapy

 If you are contemplating starting therapy for the first time, the unknown can feel overwhelming.
-These two articles address different aspects of therapy and cover most questions you might have.
+These two articles address different aspects of therapy and cover many questions you might have.
 Hopefully, they will help you feel more comfortable with the process.
+If you still have questions, I will be happy to answer them.

 [Understanding Psychology](http://www.apa.org/helpcenter/understanding-psychotherapy.aspx) *from the American Psychological Association*